Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The THEOCHARIS MARIA L seen yet again, as she heads to Salamina.

 Next to the SUPERCAT, I saw the small port where the passenger boats that serve the Perama-Salamina line berth while being in Perama.
 There, I saw the THERMAÏKOS I of Salamina Waterways resting there.
-Soon after the 2018 summer season ended, she was sold to Thessaloniki Waterways (which was later renamed Poseidon Waterways), and is now known as the POSEIDON.
+Soon after the 2018 summer season ended, she was sold to Thessaloniki Waterways (which was later renamed Poseidon Waterways), and she is now known as the POSEIDON.

 The small passenger ship AGIOS ELEFTHERIOS seen heading towards Salamina.